 At the German International School, we educate well-rounded, global citizens from Preschool through fifth grade.

-Learn how our mission, philosophy, school environment, and curriculum inform how we educate our students.
+Learn how our mission, philosophy, school environment, curriculum, and school organization inform how we educate our students.

 Our School Environment

 GIS provides a warm, caring, supportive environment for children as they explore the world around them and absorb a second language.

 Our school creates a setting rich with language, play, music, art, and crafts while stimulating the children’s innate creativity and curiosity.
 We encourage each child to become an active group member by promoting inquiry-based, cooperative, and collaborative learning.

 Our classrooms are warm and welcoming places that encourage students to become independent individuals.
 Each child begins their day in their homeroom classroom, where they store their belongings before moving into circle time or their first lesson.

 The art room is a bright classroom filled with quality art supplies and German tables that can incline to accommodate students' artistic needs.
 Creativity and self-expresioon are the focus of this space.
 See what our Art students are up to over on the GIS Visual Archive.

 Our sport room features equipment from Germany that allows students to practice balance, climbing, tumbling, jumping and dexterity.